debemdeboas/debemdeboas/README.md

 # 👋 Ciao a tutti e benvenuti!

 Welcome to my profile.
-My name is Rafael Almeida (he/him), and I'm a software developer currently based in Brazil.
+My name is Rafael Almeida de Bem (he/him), and I'm a software developer currently based in Brazil.
 I'm a CommpSci student at PUCRS (Porto Alegre) and a back-end developer at [Nelogica Sistemas de Software](https://www.nelogica.com.br).

 ### About me (now with pictures!)